Car Insurance for Learner's Permit: What Parents Need to Know

 Do you need insurance with a learner's permit?

 Yes.
 Any driver operating a vehicle — including a permitted teen — must be covered by auto insurance.
-In most cases, this means your teen will be covered under your existing family policy while driving your household vehicle with a licensed adult present.
-However, you must notify your insurer when your teen gets their permit to confirm coverage is in place and avoid any potential claim denials.
+In most cases, your teen will be covered under your existing family policy while driving your household vehicle with a licensed adult present.
+However, you must notify your insurer when your teen gets their permit to confirm coverage is in place.
+Failing to do so could result in a denied claim if an accident occurs.

 When should I add my teen to my car insurance policy?